Neck Pain (Postural Related)

-At BMJ therapy, postural analysis is part of our assessment and treatment for pains that arises from poor office ergonomics.
+At BMJ Physiotherapy, postural analysis is part of our assessment and treatment for pains that arises from poor office ergonomics.
 From the assessment we will cover the followings:

-- Release of tight and overused muscles with Shockwave Therapy or self-trigger point release technique
+- Release of tight and overused muscles with self-trigger point release technique

 - Correction of posture

 - Recruitment, activation and strengthening of specific upper body muscles